Broadcast status updates via SMS to your subscribers anywhere on the planet using your Twilio account.

 Advanced Settings

-Select the Advanced Settings button on the SMS tab in the Status.io Dashboard to view additional SMS settings.
+Select the Advanced button on the SMS tab in the Status.io Dashboard to view additional SMS settings.

 International – Enable to allow SMS subscribers from non-US countries.
 Review Twilio’s pricing before enabling this setting.
 Additionally, you must set the Geographic Permissions in your Twilio account to ensure only countries you choose can be sent messages.